lynx-json/specification/specifications/properties/hints/submit.md

   [media type name](../../../references/#rfc-6838) to indicate the expected media type of the content.
 - MAY have a `rel` property whose value specifies the relationship between the document containing the submit and the destination resource, as described in [RFC 5988](../../../references/index.md#rfc-5988).
-- MAY have a `send` property whose value must be "change", indicating that the user agent should invoke the submit on behalf of the user when the user changes an input value.
+- MAY have a `send` property whose value MUST be one of the following:
+  - `change` indicating that the user agent should invoke the submit on behalf of the user when the user changes an input value, or
+  - `ready` indicating that the user agent should invoke the submit on behalf of the user when the submit is ready.
 - MAY contain other properties.

 ## Examples